 Westport Golf Club

 Located on the rugged West Coast of the South Island of New Zealand, just south of the town of Westport, is Cape Foulwind, a headland that pushes its way out to the Tasman Sea.
-The name alone gives you an idea how much wind there can be in this part of the island.
+The name alone gives you an idea of how much wind there can be in this part of the island.
 Before you get to the tip of the promontory, you will find Westport Golf Club.
-Westport is another one of the true links golf courses in New Zealand.
+Westport is another one of the True Links Golf Courses of New Zealand.
 And so, to say that we were excited when we arrived would be putting it mildly.

 As it did for much of our trip, it rained all night the evening prior to our arrival.
 True to its name, we pulled into the driveway of the Clubhouse to steady onshore winds, but blue skies overhead.
 We entered the Clubhouse and found that it was in the middle of being repainted.
 Two friendly gentlemen, volunteering their services if we understood correctly, were kind enough to welcome us in and to show us around.
 Noticing that the club champion trophy case dated back to 1905, we inquired about the history of the Club.
 The golf course changed locations sometime after the war, “before my time” said one of the painters with a smile.